 When considering the sheer size of Alaska, it can be daunting to start planning your trip.
 But when you look a little closer, you’ll realize that there aren’t a ton of roads in Alaska and not too many towns or airports.

 The two largest airports in Alaska are Anchorage and Fairbanks.
-Anchorage has a big edge with over 300,000 residents and Fairbanks sits around 32,000.
-Anchorage has a much larger airport with more planes flying to it daily.
-And overall there’s more to do in Anchorage as it’s really the only major city in the state.
+Anchorage has over 300,000 residents while Fairbanks only has about 32,000.
+Anchorage has a much larger airport with more planes flying to it daily, although neither airport qualifies as large by any means.
+Overall there’s more to do in Anchorage as it’s the only major city in the state.

 Should I Visit Anchorage or Fairbanks?

-This includes towns to the south such as Girdwood, Seward (a town set in a fjord), Homer (with the famous Homer Spit), Kenai (famous for the Kenai River and fishing), Cooper Landing, and also areas to the north such as Hatcher Pass, Talkeetna, and Matanuska Glacier.
+This includes towns to the south such as Girdwood, Seward, Homer (with the famous Homer Spit), Kenai (famous for the Kenai River and fishing), Cooper Landing, and also areas to the north such as Hatcher Pass, Talkeetna, and Matanuska Glacier.

-While Fairbanks is closer to Denali, you can still drive up (about 5-6 hours) north from Anchorage to reach Fairbanks.
+While Fairbanks is closer to Denali, you can still drive up (about 5-6 hours) north from Anchorage to reach Denali.

 Is Anchorage or Fairbanks More Expensive?